johnbcarpenter/USC_IML288/CLASS/WEEK02.md

 **Part I. Recreate a Form and Color / Abstract Minimalist Artwork with Code**
 and think about draw order, color, form, shapes, fill, stroke.
 _Size: appropriate to the work and fits within 1280x720 pixels (e.g. a square work would be 720x720 pixels)_
+// please include a comment in your code with a link to your inspiration

 **Part II.
 Develop a Concept for Your Own Work**
 Inspired by Part I